 Opening of Academic Year, Faculty of Theology and Religious Studies

 After the College Tour, the joint opening of the academic year for the UG’s Faculty of Theology and Religious Studies and the Protestant Theological University will be held in the Doopsgezinde Kerk (Mennonite Church).
 Prince Jaime will give an address during the opening.
-If you also wish to attend the opening, please use this registration form.

 Prince Jaime of Bourbon-Parma